What is happening in Ukraine’s east frontline as Putin’s forces advance?

 As reports surface that Ukraine may have shifted some military resources from the eastern Donetsk region, the site of the most intense fighting in Ukraine, to help prosecute their Kursk incursion, concerns abound that such a move could prove a fatal miscalculation.

-More than 50,000 civilians remain in the city, which had a pre-war population of around 80,000, but if Russia eventually seizes it, it will be the largest population centre taken by Russia since last May, when they took nearby Bakhmut after months of heavy urban warfare.
+More than 50,000 civilians remain in the city, which had a pre-war population of around 80,000.
+If Russia eventually seizes it, it will be the largest population centre it has taken since Bakhmut last May, after months of heavy urban warfare.

 Nevertheless, the loss of Pokrovsk could have an even costlier effect.